-We are a leading sporting goods retailer in the western United States, with 424 stores and an e-commerce platform under the name "Big 5 Sporting Goods" as of March 31, 2024.
+We are a leading sporting goods retailer in the western United States, with 425 stores and an e-commerce platform under the name "Big 5 Sporting Goods" as of June 30, 2024.
 We provide a full-line product offering in a traditional sporting goods store format that averages approximately 12,000 square feet.
 Our product mix includes athletic shoes, apparel and accessories, as well as a broad selection of outdoor and athletic equipment for team sports, fitness, camping, hunting, fishing, home recreation, tennis, golf, and winter and summer recreation.

-In the first quarter of fiscal 2024 we closed six stores and in the first quarter of fiscal 2023 we closed two stores.
-For fiscal 2024, we anticipate opening approximately five new stores and closing approximately ten stores.
+In the first half of fiscal 2024 we opened one store and closed six stores and in the first half of fiscal 2023 we closed two stores.
+For fiscal 2024, we anticipate opening approximately three new stores and closing approximately eleven stores.